QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Review of Turaev-Viro TQFT and fusion category

 We note that when the $S$-matrix is a unitary matrix, the braided tensor category is modular.
-It reduces to pairs of Chern-Simons theories described previously when $\mathcal{C}$ is a {\it modular} tensor category.
+The Turaev-Viro TQFT reduces to pairs of Chern-Simons theories described previously when $\mathcal{C}$ is a {\it modular} tensor category.